polca/premise/docs/introduction.rst

 * SSP2
     1.  **Base:** counter-factual scenario with no climate policy implemented
-    2.  **NPi** (*N*ational *P*olicies *i*mplemented): scenario  describes energy,  climate  and  economic  projections for the  period  until 2030, and equivalent efforts thereafter.
-See [CD-LINKS modelling protocol](https://www.cd-links.org/wp-content/uploads/2016/06/CD-LINKS-global-exercise-protocol_secondround_for-website.pdf) for details.
+    2.  **NPi** (National Policies implemented): scenario  describes energy,  climate  and  economic  projections for the  period  until 2030, and equivalent efforts thereafter.
+See `CD-LINKS modelling protocol <https://www.cd-links.org/wp-content/uploads/2016/06/CD-LINKS-global-exercise-protocol_secondround_for-website.pdf>`_ for details.
-    3.  **NDC**: All emission reductions and other mitigation commitments of the *N*ationally*D*etermined *C*ontributions under the Paris Agreement are implemented.
-See [CD-LINKS modelling protocol](https://www.cd-links.org/wp-content/uploads/2016/06/CD-LINKS-global-exercise-protocol_secondround_for-website.pdf) for details.
+    3.  **NDC**: All emission reductions and other mitigation commitments of the Nationally Determined Contributions under the Paris Agreement are implemented.
+See `CD-LINKS modelling protocol <https://www.cd-links.org/wp-content/uploads/2016/06/CD-LINKS-global-exercise-protocol_secondround_for-website.pdf>`_ for details.
     4.  **PkBudg 1300/1100/900**: Climate policies to limit cumulative 2011-2100 CO2 emissions to 1300 / 1100 / 900 over the entire time horizon (“not-to-exceed”).
 Correspond to 2°, well-below 2° and 1.5° targets.
 Other greenhouse gases are priced with the CO2e-price using 100year global warming potentials.

 The following IMAGE IAM files come with the library: